Scrollerer/Scrollerer.github.io/index.md

 >
 > **Description:** A simple digital timer that tells you how much time you have until school finishes or your next break.
 >
-> When I used to go to primary school I had a classmate who didn't have a watch, so he was constantly asking me how much time there was left until the end of school.
+> When I used to go to primary school, I had a classmate who didn't have a watch, so he was constantly asking me how much time there was left until the end of school.
 There you go, Phillip!

 - **Handy Menu**
 > <img src="include/MenuGif.gif" alt="Animated GIF Menu" height="90%">
 >
 > **Description:** A menu with useful tools to use as an IT Supporter.
 >
 > Making it easier to navigate a few scripts when you have a menu instead.
-This was my first introduction to GUI in Powershell.
+This was my first introduction to GUI in PowerShell.

 ---